Overcome Objections in Sales: Close More Deals

 Isolation slows the conversation down just enough to protect deal quality.

-It also sharpens qualification.
+It also sharpenes qualification.
 If a buyer stays vague after two honest attempts to isolate the issue, there is a decent chance the rep is talking to someone without enough stake or authority to move the deal.
 That is useful information.
 It saves calendar time and forecast pollution.

 Manager’s coaching angle